New Academy (Moscopole): Background

 Moscopole, currently a small village in southern Albania, used to be an 18th-century city, inhabited then and now predominantly by Aromanians.
 It became a center of Greek culture, with Greek being the language of education in the local schools, as well as the language of the books published by the local printing house, founded either in 1720 or in 1731.
-It was the second printing press founded in the Ottoman Empire, after a printing press in Istanbul that also employed the Greek language.
+It was the second Greek printing press founded in the Ottoman Empire, after a printing press in Istanbul from 1627.
 Education was so actively promoted, that the city emerged as a leading center of Greek intellectual activity.

 An educational institution, called The Greek College, was active in the city as early as 1700.
 Its first director, Chrysanthos, was a monk from Zitsa, while, in 1724, Ioannina born scholar, Nicolaos Stigmis, became schoolmaster.
 After 1730 and for a short period, Ioannis Chalkeus an Aristotelian philosopher also taught in the school.
 During that time the teaching staff included scholars from various ethnic backgrounds: Aromanian, Greek and Albanian.